Yesterday, I read Shawn Blanc’s new piece, The Root of Non-Writing. Fittingly, I was procrastinating from working on an article at the time.

 One of my weaknesses is crutch words, phrases and punctuation constructs; you’ll no doubt be able to find some in this article.
 Word-frequency tables can be useful (Scrivener can do that), or even just a quick find-all on a suspect stem-word.

 Another weakness of mine is flabby language.
 I’m too proud of my vocabulary, and I sacrifice succinctness so I can show it off.
 The only solution is practice, careful read-throughs, and ruthlessness.
 Or perhaps, in the fullness of time, acceptance of your own style.

 “Write drunk; edit sober”3 is a great piece of wisdom.
-I’ve found that it’s functionally equivalent to “ ”.
+I’ve found that it’s functionally equivalent to “write at night, edit by day”.
 Writing in the evening gives me the courage (and the emotional investment) to tackle difficult topics or angles that I might wrongly shy away from in daylight.
 Editing by day, though, acts as a safety net - and also improves the accuracy of your editing.

 A corollary is that you shouldn’t submit (much less publish) anything after about 7pm, if you wrote it the same day.
 If it has emotional resonance for you (particularly if it deals with anger or outrage), I’d move the limit back to 4pm.
 Otherwise, nothing good will come of it.
 I could tell you some stories about that.

 Everyone suffers from creative block; it’s both a psychological and a biochemical phenomenon.
 The simplest advice is to take a break and try again later, and it usually works.
 Read twenty pages of a novel, or go for a fifteen minute walk.

 When that’s not feasible, I try thinking aloud, and forcing myself to answer questions about the topic or piece - usually while throwing a beanbag up at the ceiling and catching it again, repeatedly.